nomemory/andreinc-site/_drafts/2023-02-01-demystifying-bitwise-ops.md

 To better understand my arguments, not so long ago, [I've written a snake in C]({{site.url}}/2022/05/01/4-integers-are-enough-to-write-a-snake-game) that uses only bitwise operations and squeezes everything into only a handful of `uint32_t` and `uint64_t` variables.
 [The results (after macro expansions)]({{site.url}}/assets/images/2023-02-01-demystifying-bitwise-ops/snake.png) are not that readable, even for an initiated eye.

 In any case, this article is not about why we shouldn't ever touch them; on the contrary, it is about why they are cool and how they can make specific code snippets orders of magnitude faster than the "higher-level-readable-modern approach".
-If you are a programmer who enjoys competitive programming, knowing a little about bitwise operations (in case you don't know about them already) can significantly help you get superior execution times.
+If you are a programmer who enjoys competitive programming, knowing bitwise operations (in case you don't know about them already) will help you write more efficient code.

-Again, knowing how to deal with bitwise operations is necessary if you plan a career in system programming or embedded software development.
+Again, knowing how to deal with bitwise operations is necessary if you plan a career in system programming, network programming or embedded software development.

 # Number systems

 ![png]({{site.url}}/assets/images/2023-02-01-demystifying-bitwise-ops/hand.png){:height="40%" width="40%"}

 Nature gifted humankind ten fingers.
 As a direct consequence of Nature's decision, our Math (and numbers) are almost always expressed in base 10.
-If math is discovered by an alien specie with eight fingers, they will probably use base 8 (octal).
-And... to make it short, computers love base 2 (binary) because computers have only two fingers: 1 and 0, or one and none.
+If an alien specie (with eight fingers) discovers mathematics, they will probably use base 8 (octal) to represent their numbers.
+Meanwhile, computers love base 2 (binary) because computers have only two fingers: 1 and 0, or one and none.

 ![png]({{site.url}}/assets/images/2023-02-01-demystifying-bitwise-ops/cutealien.png){:width="30%"}